 Proposals for new studentships made by Museum staff and a named university partner will be agreed in January each year.
 They will be assessed against agreed criteria by a panel with members drawn from universities and other museums as well as the British Museum.
 The deadline for the next round of projects will be announced shortly.

-More information about Collaborative Doctoral Awards is available on the AHRC website.
+Further information about Collaborative Doctoral Awards is also available on the AHRC website.

 For more information about partnering with the British Museum, contact firstname.lastname@example.org